Blood-borne viruses (BBV)

 Figure 1: Trend in incidence of acute/probable acute hepatitis B, England and the North West

-Source: PHE, Health Protection Report, Acute hepatitis B (England): annual report for 2014
+Source: PHE, Health Protection Report, Acute hepatitis B (England): annual reports for 2014 and 2018

-Figure 2: Trend in anti-HCV prevalence among people who inject drugs in England: 2003-2013
+Figure 2: Trend in anti-HCV prevalence among people who inject drugs in England: 2010-2019 (UAM Survey)

 There is limited local data on Hepatitis B and C in Blackpool but information from Public Health England shows that:-

-- Under 75 mortality from hepatitis C related end-stage liver disease/hepatocellular carcinoma is significantly higher than the England average
+- Under 75 mortality from hepatitis C related end-stage liver disease/hepatocellular carcinoma (1.58 per 100,000) is significantly higher than the national average (0.53)

 Information on HIV/AIDS can be found in the Sexual Health section